 The Slider module allows you create a Media Library gallery which slides each selected gallery image across the homepage.
 The Wide Slider gives you a full page width gallery.

 With the Google Map module, you just enter your latitude and longitude values in the homepage theme options, then, drag the map module to its homepage position.
 This seems incredibly easy for clients to insert fully responsive Google maps into their WordPress site.
+You can also embed Google My Maps if you want customized maps with an advanced map editor.

 The tabbed panel module is very similar to the standard tabbed panels you find on many sites.